clubajax/react-web-component/README.md

 Obviously, you can't set an object via attributes (it coerces into a string).
 In these cases, they are always passed in as properties.

+## onUnmount

+If desired, pass in an `onUnmount` callback which will be fired on `componentWillUnmount`, passing the custom element.

 ## License

 As always, [free as in beer](./LICENSE).